-While ample advice is available from faculty and staff to assist students in planning their academic and research programs, it remains the responsibility of the student to know the University and department
+While ample advice is available from faculty and staff to assist students in planning their academic and research programs, it remains the student's responsibility to know the University and department rules and meet all the requirements and deadlines.
+If you ever have a question, please remember to check here first.